Community Works Journal

-Community Works Journal has been published by Community Works Institute (CWI) since 1995, in support of teaching practices that build community.
+The Journal has been published by Community Works Institute (CWI) since 1995, in support of teaching practices that build community.
 The Journal features essays and reflections along with curriculum overviews that highlight the importance of place, service, and sustainability to a relevant and meaningful education.
-We especially thank our longtime partners at Shelburne Farms, The Bay Paul Foundation, along with our many other supporters, partners, and individual donors for their generous support for this publication.
+We thank our many supporters, partners, and individual donors for their generous support for this publication.

 Since 1995 Community Works Journal has consistently featured stories, models and resources intended to inspire by example.
 We showcase innovative educational strategies, practices and curriculum that involve educators and students in meaningful work within their communities.
 We stand for a shared belief in education that is centered on community with students as active learners in service to their community.

 "It is absolutely the best magazine on Sustainability and Service-Learning that I have seen.
 I have learned so much...."